rust-lang/rust-by-example/examples/custom_types/enum/enum_use/input.md

-The `use` declaration can be used so manually scoping isn't needed:
+The `use` declaration can be used so manual scoping isn't needed:

 {use.play}